Elizabeth Ngugi

-Elizabeth Ngugi (died 2015) was a Kenyan Professor of Community Health at the University of Nairobi, and a nurse by trade.
+Elizabeth Ngugi (died 2015) was a Kenyan professor of community health at the University of Nairobi, and a nurse by training and profession.
 Her major contributions to her university's program was her research and work with local prostitutes to prevent HIV/AIDS transmission.
 Ngugi is described as the first Kenyan nurse to become a professor.

 Early career and education

 Ngugi started nursing at the Kenyatta National Hospital in 1960, as the Sister in Charge of paediatric health.
 In 1979 she was promoted to deputy chief nursing officer at the Ministry of Health.
 In 1981, while still practicing as a nurse, Ngugi presented a paper about the emerging, new role of nurses in the Kenyan health system.
 She emphasized that the role of a nurse is not only caring for the patient, but engaging with and caring for the patient's family members as well.
 Ngugi studied at Columbia Pacific University for her BA and Masters in Nursing Administration from 1983 to 1985, and earned a PhD in social work in 1989.
 In 1986 she became a lecturer in the University of Nairobi, School of Public Health and was eventually promoted to the position of Kenyan national AIDS coordinator.